Fully automated account confirmations

 Bank accounts are the crux of every treasury department; central to every key process.
 At the end of the day, every financial transaction is reflected on a bank account.
 Which is why large corporates generally have dozens if not hundreds of accounts which their head offices and subsidiaries have to manage and check.
 These accounts are distributed around the globe, denominated in various currencies and held at numerous banks.
 Retaining an overview is therefore no easy task.
 What about the number, status and purpose of accounts?
 Are the account signatory permissions still up-to-date?
 Dieter Worf, Head of Treasury at Schott AG, is very familiar with these challenges: “With over 60 group entities and more than 200 bank accounts, managing these accounts takes a lot of time.
 That’s why our top priority is for as much work as possible to be dealt with by our IT systems.”

 Attention to detail has always been a core element of SCHOTT’s DNA.
 This technology group is currently manufacturing glass-ceramic segments for the Extremely Large Telescope (ELT) which is being constructed in Chile’s Atacama Desert.
 It is therefore no surprise that SCHOTT also insists on maximum transparency when it comes to managing its bank accounts.
-The group is playing a pioneering role here because, what may sound logical is still rare in practice: an automated reconciliation process that forms a bridge between treasury departments and banks.
+The group is playing a pioneering role here because what may sound logical has actually taken a long time to become standard practice: an automated reconciliation process that forms a bridge between treasury departments and banks.
 The challenge here is enabling corporate IT systems and those of banks to automatically communicate with each other in a standardised language.

-SCHOTT implemented the treasury software TIP as early as 2002; a solution which is designed specifically for integrating different systems.
-In the course of a brainstorming session with the software developer TIPCO, the treasury team at SCHOTT decided in 2018 to manage the first element of its bank account management processes by means of a workflow and to handle bank communication via automatically generated messages.
+SCHOTT implemented the treasury software TIP in 2002; a solution which is designed specifically for integrating different systems.
+In the course of a brainstorming session with the software developer TIPCO, the treasury team at SCHOTT decided as early as 2018 to manage the first element of its bank account management processes by means of a workflow and to handle bank communication via automatically generated messages.
 The idea behind this: completely automatically checking whether certain accounts at the bank are active and which individuals have signatory rights to these accounts.

 Jochen Alt, Treasury Manager at SCHOTT, highlights the biggest advantage: “We liked the idea of being able to automatically check the status of our accounts at the bank not only because of the time-savings.
 The option of checking who has signatory rights to an account at the press of a button also helps us in terms of compliance with our policies.”